-Victoria Beckham Joins James Corden For Carpool Karaoke
+Victoria Beckham Joins James Corden For ‘Carpool Karaoke’

+“It’s Victoria Beckham and James Corden in the reboot no one asked for,” says the short’s narrator.

 In the sketch, Beckham is a mannequin who comes to life, but only in the eyes of Corden.
 Everyone else in the sketch is perplexed by his love for the inanimate mannequin.

 “Do not speak to her that way!
 She taught me how to laugh!” he says to those who question his obsession with Beckham’s mannequin.

 The former Posh Spice has already had success with her high-end clothing line, named Victoria Beckham, before embarking on an affordable clothing collection with Target.
 Beckham has also surprised critics by including plus-size clothing in her Target line, with pieces going up to 3X.
 Beckham says she wants the line to be accessible to all women, regardless of their age or size.